 The Family and Childcare Trust has 11 Trustees who sit on the Board, who were previously from one of the two legacy organisations, Daycare Trust and Family and Parenting Institute.

-Our Trustees are responsible for overseeing the organisation’s development.
-Daycare Trust is a vibrant and fast-changing national charity and the Trustees play an important role in developing and supporting its work.
-They meet four-five times a year at Daycare Trust’s offices.
+Our trustees are responsible for overseeing the organisation’s development.
+Family and Childcare Trust is a vibrant and fast-changing national charity and the trustees play an important role in developing and supporting our work.
+They meet four-five times a year at the Trust’s offices.